kaysond/spki/README.md

 * `spki list-crl` - Dump information about the CRL's and the revoked certificates
 * `spki generate-crl [-rootca]` - Generate the Intermediate CRL file.
 This should be run regularly.
 Pass `-rootca` to generate the Root CRL file
 * `spki generate-ocsp [-rootca]` - Generate the Intermediate OCSP signing pair.
 Pass `-rootca` to generate the Root OCSP signing pair
-* `spki ocsp-responder <port> [-rootca]` - Start an OCSP responder on the specified port using `openssl ocsp`. he command by default uses the Intermediate CA database, but can be changed to the Root CA database by passing `-rootca`.
-This can be turned into a service by using `systemd`, for example.
-The OpenSSL OCSP responder may not be suitable for high traffic.
+* `spki ocsp-responder <port> [-rootca]` - Start an OCSP responder on the specified port using `openssl ocsp`.
+The command by default uses the Intermediate CA database, but can be changed to the Root CA database by passing `-rootca`.
+This can be turned into a service by using `systemd`, for example, but the OpenSSL OCSP responder may not be suitable for high traffic.
-* `spki ocsp-query <url> (certificate | file-prefix) [-rootca]` - Send an OCSP query for the specified certificate to the specified url (e.g. `http://127.0.0.1:12345`.
+* `spki ocsp-query <url> (certificate | file-prefix) [-rootca]` - Send an OCSP query for the specified certificate to the specified url (e.g. http://127.0.0.1:12345).
 The command uses the full chain file by default, suitable for verifying certificates signed by the Intermediate CA. Specify `-rootca` to use just the Root CA, suitable for verifying the Intermediate CA certificate.
 * `spki update-config` - Regenerate the openssl configuration files.
 This allows the configuration variables, such as CRL or OCSP to be updated.
 It re-prompts for the certificate defaults.